One of the founding fathers of British punk dies at 63

 Shelley who wrote and sang many of the classic Buzzcocks songs once said punk was "like heavy metal, played badly"

+The Buzzcocks perform What Do I Get? at Scotland Calling in April

-Buzzcocks live in Belfast four months ago.
+Buzzcocks live in May.

 Comments & Moderation